Boehringer-Ingelheim/Personalis-io/README.md

 ## Credits

-This package was developed by [Gregor Sturm](https://github.com/grst) with input from Neetika Nath and Germán Leparc.
+This package was developed by [Gregor Sturm](https://github.com/grst) with contributions from [Christopher Mohr](https://github.com/christopher-mohr), Neetika Nath and Germán Leparc.